parijatmishra/parijatmishra.github.io/_posts/2021-05-26-avoiding-pitfalls-metrics-performance.md

 title: Avoiding the Pitfalls of Performance Metrics
 ---

-The intended audience for this article is the business or technology leader who is considering using quantitative metrics to measure and improve the performance of individuals or groups.
-Quantitative metrics are powerful tools but, when applied to human work, can easily cause lasting and deep damage.
-This article's purpose is to help the reader use metrics usefully, and be able to identify and avoid their pitfalls.
+The intended audience for this article is a leader who wants to measure and improve the performance of people, and is considering quantitative metrics, targets and goals to do so.
+Quantitative metrics are powerful tools.
+But when applied to human work, they can easily cause lasting and deep damage.
+This article's purpose is to help the reader be able to identify and avoid their pitfalls, and deploy them usefully.

 I was inspired to write this article after reading the books [*The Delicate Art of Bureaucracy*][schwartz-bureaucracy] by [Mark Schwartz][schwartz] and [*The